The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst's The Dead (silver gloss, chocolate) is estimated to be worth between £4,250 to £6,500.
-This signed foil block artwork, created in 2009, has shown consistent value growth, with an auction history of one sale in November 2020.
-The hammer price for this work in the last five years has varied from £3,125 in November 2019 to £6,250 in November 2020.
-The average annual growth rate of this piece is 18% and the edition size is limited to 15.
+The value of Damien Hirst's The Dead (silver gloss, chocolate) (signed) is estimated to be worth between £3,550 to £5,500.
+This Foil Block artwork was created in 2009 and has shown consistent value growth, with an average annual growth rate of 8%.
+The hammer price in the last five years has ranged from £2,125 in November 2020 to £2,125 in November 2020.
+This work is part of a limited edition of 15.

 Meaning & Analysis